 Where to stay in Dublin

 I highly recommend you stay in Dublin city centre to make the most of your time.
-My favourite family friendly options are (affiliate links):
+My options are (affiliate links):

 Budget travellers have a good range of hostel options in Dublin.
 Many are located close to Connolly train station and are good value but I personally do not recommend that area as I don’t feel it safe enough at night.
 Good hostels are the Generator in Smithflield and Avalon House.

 With a compact and walkable city centre, there is a lot you can see in Dublin in one day.